Chapter 1: No jewel of mankind would ever make me

 “It seems it is you who overestimated yourself, Sir Guy.”

 Turning away from her, he hunched over the table at the center of the room.
-The dagger hilt now stuck to his glove clattered numbly to the wood.
+The dagger hilt still stuck to his glove clattered numbly to the wood.
 He mouthed something, clearing his throat when nothing came out.

 ”I told myself it could have been any of the village girls.
 Even the Saracen."